Viewpoint Service Tech: Mobile Application

 When a service technician logs into Service Tech, then proceeds to “today” the user sees a list of jobs they are meant to do for the day.
 The jobs include Google Maps links, client contact info, a job summary, ability to clock in/out and complete an assignment.

-Job Details Screen
+Job Details

-On this screen a user can navigate to other jobs.
+A user can navigate to other jobs.
 They can clock in/out, change job status and see the number of assignments attached to the job.
+The tile based navigation options are job specific.
+Meaning the user couldn’t use the global hamburger menu to get to them.

 Labor